Runner vs. driver altercations

 (source: MSN.com)

-4) In the 1984 Olympic women’s 3000 meters, a mid-race incident involving favorites and race leaders Zola Budd of Great Britian and Mary Decker-Slaney of the US knocked both out of contention.
+4) In the 1984 Olympic women’s 3000 meters, a mid-race incident knocked favorites Zola Budd and Mary Decker-Slaney out of contention.
 What happened?

-A) When Zola Budd realized she’d lost her good luck bracelet, Mary Decker-Slaney insisted they both stop and look for it.
+A) Zola Budd realized she’d lost her good luck bracelet, and Mary Decker-Slaney insisted they both stop and look for it.

-B) Both competitors got so wrapped up discussing training techniques that they fell far behind the pack.
+B) Both competitors got wrapped up discussing training techniques and lost focus.

 C) A playful Decker-Slaney tapped Budd on the shoulder while passing and said, “You’re it”.
-To avoid being tagged by the highly competitive Budd, Decker-Slaney was forced to take refuge in a trackside port-a-potty.
+When Budd began catching up, Decker-Slaney locked herself inside a trackside port-a-potty.

 5) Eating lots of falafel has long been a basic training strategy for Egyptian runners.
 How is falafel made?